zolodev/unicornabse/infosec_en/src/gather_information.md

 [//]: <> (Skriver bara en kort inledning, denna får Nimi kolla vidare på...)
 [//]: <> (Nimi, du får kolla på texten nedan, jag ville bara testa quote)
+## DISCLAIMER
+> THIS IS A DRAFT - THE INFORMATION MAY BE INACCURATE OR INCOMPLETE
+> DO NOT IMPLEMENT ANYTHING THAT HAS THIS DISCLAIMER

+## NOTE
+> While we recommend that all modules are done in full, this one is mandatory.
+> You need to know what you have in order to protect it.

 One thing that is most important when gathering information, is to make sure that the right people working with the information is gathered to sit down and